spribojac/VBA-challenge/README.md

 ## Module 2 VBA Challenge for University of Birmingham Data Analytics Bootcamp
 ### Description
 -------------------------------------------------------------------------------------------------------------------------------------------------
 During this project I tested my VBA skills on fictious stock data collected between 2018 and 2020.
-The VBA modules include loops that will loop through all the stocks for each year (sheet) and output the following information:
+The VBA Module 5 includes loops that will loop through all the stocks for each year (sheet) and output the following information:
   - Ticker symbol
   - Yearly change from opening price at the beginning of a given year to the closing price at the end of that year
   - Percentage change from the opening price at the beginning of a given year to the closing price at the end of that year